Schizoaffective disorder is a mental condition that causes both a loss of contact with reality (psychosis) and mood problems.

-Your health care provider should consider and rule out medical, psychiatric, and drug-related conditions that cause psychotic or mood symptoms before making a diagnosis of schizoaffective disorder.
+Before diagnosing schizoaffective disorder, the health care provider will rule out medical and drug-related conditions and other mental disorders that cause psychotic or mood symptoms.
 For example, psychotic or mood disorder symptoms can occur in people who:

 Treatment can vary.
-In general, your health care provider will prescribe medications to improve your mood and treat psychosis.
+In general, your health care provider will prescribe medicines to improve your mood and treat psychosis.

 Talk therapy can help with creating plans, solving problems, and maintaining relationships.
 Group therapy can help with social isolation.

 Support and work training may be helpful for work skills, relationships, money management, and living situations.

 People with schizoaffective disorder have a greater chance of going back to their previous level of function than do people with most other psychotic disorders.
 However, long-term treatment is often needed, and results can vary from person to person.

 Complications are similar to those for schizophrenia and major mood disorders.
 These include:

 Call your health care or mental health provider if you or someone you know is experiencing any of the following: